JennyTee/personal-peloton-live-ride-calendar/README.md

 ## Usage notes
 If you update the filters, the next time updateCalendar is run, any classes already on your calendar that do not meet the filter criteria will be removed.
 This script can only remove events it has added--it is written in such a way that it will not delete events from your calendar that it has not added.

+If you would like to stop the script from executing in the future, go to https://script.google.com/home/triggers and delete the trigger associated with the script.
+(To re-start the script, you would just need to run the createHourlyTrigger function again.)

 ## Troubleshooting
 If you have any red errors that pop up when you run the script, it generally means that you have a typo.
 Check your filter against the provided example.